vbookshelf/Ai-On-A-Stick-TDA/README.md

 ## Download the Project Folder

 The code is stored in a Hugging Face dataset.
+Hugging Face automatically generates SHA256 hashes for every file in a dataset repository.
+This gives this project better verifiability than most conventional software downloads.<br>
 Please click this link to auto download:<br>
 https://huggingface.co/datasets/vbookshelf/Ai-On-A-Stick-TDA/resolve/main/AI-On-A-Stick-v1.0-TDA.zip?download=true

 <br>